SculptTechProject/ServoSense/README.md

 python stream_job.py
 ```

-This job reads from Kafka `input_topic`, appends a timestamp, prints to console, and writes to `output_topic`.
+The job reads from topic **machine-sensors**, enriches each event with a processing timestamp and writes the result to **machine-sensors-processed** as well as the console.

 ### 5. Batch Processing with Pandas